OpenMM interface

 MDtraj_imagetraj("output_traj.dcd","final_MDfrag_laststep.pdb", solute_anchor=True)

-PBC box relaxation via NPT
+PBC box equilibration via NPT

 def OpenMM_box_equilibration(fragment=None, theory=None, datafilename="nptsim.csv", numsteps_per_NPT=10000,